MIC-DKFZ/semantic_segmentation/config/Readme.md

 <details><summary>Configure</summary>
 <p>

-Currently, the following models are supported, and they can be selected as shown below.
-By default hrnet is used.
+Currently, the following models are supported, by default hrnet is used.
+How to select a model and the used pretrained weights is explained [here](../config#selecting-a-model).

 - **hrnet**: [High-Resolution Network (HRNet)](https://arxiv.org/pdf/1904.04514.pdf).
 Segmentation
   model with a single output.